elastic/geneve/tests/reports/alerts_from_rules-8.15.md

     )
   ) and
   not (
-    process.parent.name in ("apport", "overlayroot") or
+    process.parent.name in ("apport", "overlayroot", "nessus-agent-module") or
     process.args like (
       "if=/tmp/nvim*", "if=/boot/*", "if=/dev/random", "if=/dev/urandom", "/dev/mapper/*",
       "if=*.iso", "of=/dev/stdout", "if=/dev/zero", "if=/dev/sda", "/proc/sys/kernel/*"